jsjaspreet/data-visualizer/README.md

-# Link Shortener
+# Data Visualizer

-Link Shortener app built using React on the front end, Redux for app state management, Postgres for persistence, and an Express server for routing.
-Docker is also used to bring up the postgres database with configured table and prepopulated dummy row entry.
+Data Visualization app built using React and primarily Recharts on the front end, Redux for app state management, Express server for routing.

 ## Prerequisites
 - Docker